-Dr. Susan D. Gillespie

-Office: B338 Turlington Office Phone: 392-2253 x222

-Office Hours: Tu, Th 9:00-10:00, W 1:00-2:00 and by appt.

-Class meets Wed 3-5 (9:35a-12:35p) CBD 224
+Dr. Susan D. Gillespie Office: B338 Turlington Office Phone: 392-2253 x222 Office Hours: Tu, Th 9:00-10:00, W 1:00-2:00 and by appt.
+Class meets Wed 3-5 (9:35a-12:35p) CBD 216 Spring 2014 sgillesp@ufl.edu www.clas.ufl.edu/users/sgillesp 3 Credits (#13GO)

-Spring 2012

-sgillesp@ufl.edu

-www.clas.ufl.edu/users/sgillesp

-3 Credits (Sect.
-06BF)/2 credits (Sect.
-08C6)

 Course Description: In this advanced seminar in social theory, readings and discussion focus on contemporary theoretical approaches and applications to the social construction of place and space, from the macro-scale of landscape to the micro-scale of dwellings.
-Emphasis is given to the "inscription" of space-how people, through their practices and their being in the world, form relationships with the locales they occupy (both the "natural" world and the "built environment"), how they create places through the attachment of meaning in practice, and how the experiences of inhabiting, viewing, and imagining those places shape the meanings and practices and thus the peoples themselves.
+Emphasis is given to the "inscription" of space-how people, through their practices and their being in the world, form relationships with the locales they occupy (both the "natural" world and the "built environment"), how they create places through the attachment of meaning in practice, and how the experiences of inhabiting, sensing, viewing, and imagining those places shape the meanings and practices and thus the peoples themselves.
 Greater concern is given to the materiality of experience than to the discourse of place.